Friday, April 24, 2026

 An Easter to Remember

-April 1973, Bob and I made a road trip with our friends Jim and Sue Foster, from Waverly, Colorado, south down I-25 all the way to Taos, New Mexico.
+April 1974, Bob and I made a road trip with our friends Jim and Sue Foster, from Waverly, Colorado, south down I-25 all the way to Taos, New Mexico.
 Driving a 4-door Ford sedan, provided by my employer Union Mfg and Supply Co., the trip was comfortable with plenty of leg room for us long-legged travelers.
-Jim and Sue were great traveling companions, easy going, never a raised voice, and quick to laugh.
+Jim and Sue were great traveling companions, easy going, never an argument, and quick to laugh.
 It was a leasurely drive with plenty of stops along the way, to stretch, fill up the gas tank, and visit the restrooms.

 In Taos we rented a two-bedroom motel with a kitchenette where we ate some of our meals, mostly breakfast.
 We learned quirky things about one another such as how Jim liked hot water on his dry cereal rather than the traditional cold milk.